Content

 The Fall Portability Panel is scheduled for Wednesday, November 2, 2022.
 The submission deadline for documentation for portability is October 1, 2022.

-document.
-The design of these course competencies is intended to guide secondary school districts in partnership with local community colleges to implement a transitional English course successfully.
-Transitional English courses can be used as a fourth-year Language Arts class to meet the state and local high school graduation requirements either as a new course or through the transformation of an existing fourth year English course.
+Transitional English may count as a fourth-year Language Arts course to meet state and local high school graduation requirements, either as a new course or through the redesign of an existing fourth-year English course.

 Learn More About Transitional English